-The Devils River is one of the most rugged and pristine rivers in the Southwest
+The Devils River is one of the most rugged and pristine rivers in the Southwest U.S.

-access to private properties including several ranches with many miles of frontage.
+private properties including several ranches with many miles of frontage.

-The Devils River begins its
+The Devils River begins its course near

-downstream near the ghost town of Juno, the river becomes intermittent, surfacing and disappearing beneath gravel bars.
+near the ghost town of Juno, the river becomes intermittent, surfacing and disappearing beneath gravel bars.

-bedroom, two bath cabin, with a river view.
+two bath cabin, with a river view.
 San Pedro Ranch has a beautiful riverside, shaded, pecan and oak forest.

 It is surrounded by thousands of acres of rugged trans-Pecos ranchland, and is truly remote with world class beauty.